madgallego/Nano_LEDCube/README.md

 5. Power on and enjoy the patterns!

 <h3> 🛠 Customization </h3>
 You can modify the patterns and animations by updating the matrix values in the code.
-Check out the [file.ino] file for reference.
+Check out the nanoCube.ino file for reference.

 # For the Community
 <h3> 🤝 Contributing </h3>